100+ Best Painted Rocks (Photos, Tips & Tricks )

 It’s cool enough to take the paint party outdoors and get truly spooky with ghosts, goblins, gravestones, and more.

-Big Pumpkin Rock
+Happy Pumpkin Painted Rock

 Easter Rock Painting Ideas